DMVS-APAC/dm-video-finder-doc/embed-player.md

 ## Player Embed Script(PES) :

-- **1. Get video id**
--- Capture the event when a video thumbnail is clicked inside the Dailymotion Video Finder and get the video id.
+1. **Get video id** : Capture the event when a video thumbnail is clicked inside the Dailymotion Video Finder and get the video id.
-**2. Create PES with `data-video` attribute**
--- Create player embed script with `data-video` attribute.
+2. **Create PES with `data-video` attribute** : Create player embed script with `data-video` attribute.
 Set the value of data-video to `videoid`.

 ```js
 // To capture the event when a video thumbnail is clicked